NDIS Appeals Support Program

 An application can be made to the AAT within 28 days of being notified of the Internal Review decision.
 Individuals should be informed of their right to appeal a decision in the letter they receive advising them of the outcome of their internal review.

-Is there any support available to go NDIS Appeals Process?
+Is there any support available to go through the NDIS Appeals Process?

 - explaining the review process, including what is involved pursuing an appeal to the AAT;